-The purpose of the 2012 Plan is to assist the Company and its subsidiaries and other related entities, which we refer to collectively as "Related Entities", in attracting, motivating, retaining and rewarding high-quality executives and other employees, officers, directors, consultants and other persons who provide services to the Company or its Related Entities, by enabling such persons to acquire or increase a proprietary interest in the Company in order to strengthen the mutuality of interests between such persons and the Company's shareholders, and providing such persons with performance incentives to expend their maximum efforts in the creation of shareholder value.
+The 2018 Plan's purpose is to assist the Company and its subsidiaries and other related entities, which we refer to collectively as "Related Entities," in attracting, motivating, retaining and rewarding high-quality executives and other employees, officers, directors, consultants and other persons who provide services to the Company or its Related Entities, by enabling them to acquire or increase a proprietary interest in the Company in order to strengthen shared interests between them and the Company's shareholders, and providing these people with performance incentives to expend their maximum efforts to enhance shareholder value.

-Provided that the 2012 Plan receives shareholder approval at the Annual Meeting, the effective date of the 2012 Plan will be March 26, 2012.
-If the 2012 Plan is not approved at the Annual Meeting, the 2012 Plan will not become effective.
-As of the date of this Proxy Statement, no Awards have been granted under the 2012 Plan.
+Provided that the 2018 Plan receives shareholder approval at the Annual Meeting, the 2018 Plan's effective date will be March 16, 2018.
+If the 2018 Plan is not approved at the Annual Meeting, the 2018 Plan will not become effective and the 2012 Plan will continue to be effective.
+As of the date of this proxy statement, no Awards have been granted under the 2018 Plan.

-Shareholder approval of the 2012 Plan is required (i) for purposes of complying with the shareholder approval requirements for listing our shares on the New York Stock Exchange, (ii) to comply with certain exclusions from the deduction limitations of Section 162(m) of the Internal Revenue Code of 1986, which we refer to as the "Code", as described below, (iii) to comply with the incentive stock option rules under Section 422 of the Code, and (iv) for the 2012 Plan to be eligible under the "plan lender" exemption from the margin requirements of Regulation U promulgated under the Securities Exchange Act of 1934, as amended, which we refer to as the "Exchange Act".
+Shareholder approval of the 2018 Plan is required (i) for purposes of complying with the shareholder approval requirements for listing our shares on the New York Stock Exchange, (ii) to comply with the incentive stock option rules under Section 422 of the Code, and (iii) for the 2018 Plan to be eligible under the "plan lender" exemption from the margin requirements of Regulation U promulgated under the Securities Exchange Act of 1934, as amended, which we refer to as the "Exchange Act."

-The following is a summary of certain principal features of the 2012 Plan.
-This summary is qualified in its entirety by reference to the complete text of the 2012 Plan.
-Shareholders are urged to read the actual text of the 2012 Plan in its entirety which is set forth as Exhibit A to this Proxy Statement.
+The following is a summary of certain principal features of the 2018 Plan.
+This summary is qualified in its entirety by reference to the complete text of the 2018 Plan.
+Shareholders are urged to read the actual text of the 2018 Plan in its entirety, which is set forth as Annex B to this proxy statement.